hernantz/blog/content/mock-yourself-not-your-tests.md

 tests for very small units of code might be adding noise to your test suite, there won't be too much value in testing a huge portion of your code either.

-The second technique consisted on using factories.
+The second technique consisted in using factories.
 I mention this, because we (lazy developers) often use mocks as a quick solution to creating the complex conditions.

-Whats important is that factories **build real objects** for you in a declarative and straighforward way, which let's you focus on the bits of data you need to setup your test and leave the rest for the factory to implement.
+What's important is that factories **build real objects** for you in a declarative and straighforward way, which let's you focus on the bits of data you need to setup your test and leave the rest for the factory to implement.